kevinmatthes/routines/common/README.md

 --
 ------------------------------------------------------------------------------->

-# `./installation/`
+# `./common/`

-## Description
+## Summary

-This directory provides different default build instructions in order to install software or libraries, for instance.
+This directory provides various frequently used build instructions in order to abbreviate the process of customisation for a certain repository since they contain sane preconfigurations.

 At the moment, there is no such routine, yet.